 It is impossible to read this narrative without feeling and without your own emotions finding their way to the surface.
 In a case where through defense lawyers, the victim of this brutal crime, Larry King, was portrayed to be at fault, it is hard not to question how this can be in our modern society.

 An adolescent teen from a broken home with violence, disruption, and identification with white supremacy ideals takes the life of a fellow adolescent, not by accident, not through self-defense but through anger.
-A criminal act which he openly confessed to, which there was no doubt he had carried out yet a defense was mounted which told the tale of a stable and well-balanced boy who had been pushed over the edge by the ‘unacceptable’ behavior of his victim.
+A criminal act that he openly confessed to, which there was no doubt he had carried out yet a defense was mounted which told the tale of a stable and well-balanced boy who had been pushed over the edge by the ‘unacceptable’ behavior of his victim.
 The behavior of a teenage boy displaying gender variance.

 “Living gender, especially as it blooms in adolescence, brings forth a host of emotions and counter-emotions or defenses.”